TimOliver/TOWebViewController/README.md

 ## License

 TOModalWebViewController is licensed under the MIT License.
-I don't personally require attribution, but make sure to shower [ninjinkun](https://github.com/ninjinkun) with much love for making this possible.
+I don't personally require attribution, but make sure to shower [ninjinkun](https://github.com/ninjinkun) with much love for making tracking the page load state possible.

 Copyright 2013 Timothy Oliver.
 All rights reserved.